Jefferson County approves Strategic Management Plan for next five years

 There are a total of 62 recommendations listed in the report provided by HRG and PEL.
 Grimm said the county is already working to take actions on several of these recommendations, such as the update of the personnel policy, and reviewing the feasibility of an infrastructure bank that will benefit communities throughout the county.

-Grimm went on to discuss the next step of establishing a Chief Financial Officer for the county.
+Grimm went on to discuss the next step of establishing a chief financial officer (CFO) for the county.

-He further said this position could be funded through future phases of the STMP Program, offsetting costs for several years.
+He further said this position could be funded through future phases of the STMP, offsetting costs for several years.

 He said he expects the county to have an employee through the development department who will be in charge of the Hotel Tax Committee as part of their job.

-Now that the process was initiated, there will be a hearing on decertification held at 11 a.m.
-Tuesday, June 20, at Jefferson Place, followed by another vote during the next commissioner meeting, Tuesday, June 27.
+Now that the process was initiated, there will be a hearing on decertification held on June 20 at 11 a.m. at Jefferson Place, followed by another vote during the next commissioners meeting, June 27.

-Later during public comment, resident Herbert McConnell asked if it was the intent of the commissioners to establish a CFO, and if so how it would work with the elected county Treasurer’s office.
+Later during public comment, resident Herbert McConnell asked if it was the intent of the commissioners to establish a CFO, and if so how it would work with the elected treasurer’s office.

 North began an explanation, saying the county currently relies on an outside consultant for such services, and pays six digits a year for this.